Recital

 Williams Hall

 NEC's students meet one-on-one each week with a faculty artist to perfect their craft.
 As each one leaves NEC to make their mark in the performance world, they present a full, professional recital that is free and open to the public.
 It's your first look at the artists of tomorrow.
-Seungwoo Moon '25 MM studies Piano with
+Seongwoo Moon '25 MM studies Piano with

 Recital: Zachary Keum '25 MM, Cello